martinfleis/sds/README.md

 The material is planned for 12 weeks, with one session per week.
-Each session is divided into three parts - _Concepts_, _Hands-on_ and _Exercise_, following the model proposed by @darribas_gds_course. _Concepts_ have a form of a lecture covering conceptual aspects of the day's topic, providing necessary theoretical background before digging into code.
-This part can be nicknamed ["I do"]{.accent}.
+Each session is divided into three parts - _Concepts_, _Hands-on_ and _Exercise_, following the model proposed by Arribas-Bel ([2019](https://doi.org/10.21105/jose.00042)). _Concepts_ have a form of a lecture covering conceptual aspects of the day's topic, providing necessary theoretical background before digging into code.
+This part can be nicknamed "I do".
 _Hands-on_ contains documented code in a Jupyter notebook, executed in parallel by a lecturer, providing an additional explanation, and by students.
-Therefore, we have a part ["We do"]{.accent}.
+Therefore, we have a part "We do".
 _Exercise_ is a set of tasks to be performed by students individually, with occasional guidance by the lecturer.
-So we finish the day with ["You do"]{.accent}.
+So we finish the day with "You do".

 For enrolled students of Charles University, the course will finish with a written assignment in the form of a computational essay.
 See the